diablodale/dp.docs/docs/_max/attributes/depthonlyplayers.md

 Filter source by tracked players.
 Deprecated.
 Use [`@onlyplayers`](onlyplayers.md).

-> :memo: Plugin v1.3.20240315 and older use this deprecated attribute.
+> 📝 Plugin v1.3.20240315 and older use this deprecated attribute.
 > Use [`@onlyplayers`](onlyplayers.md) with newer plugins.